-A: They can be found in pharmacies, grocery stores, or discount stores.
-Some of them include Advil (ibuprofen), an anti-inflammatory pain reliever; Benadryl (diphenhydramine), an antihistamine for allergies; and Tums (calcium carbonate), a stomach acid reducer.
+A: They can be found in pharmacies, grocery stores, discount stores, airports, and gas stations.
+Some examples include Advil (ibuprofen), an anti-inflammatory pain reliever; Benadryl (diphenhydramine), an antihistamine for allergies; and Tums (calcium carbonate), a stomach acid reducer.

 Q: Is it cheaper to buy a medication over-the-counter?

 A: Not always.
 OTC medications are generally not covered by health insurance plans and can be expensive.
 It may be easier to buy OTC medication if you do not have insurance that covers prescriptions.
 However, it may not be cheap.
-Buying store brands and using coupons may help to cut costs.
-If your insurance covers prescriptions, it may cost less to buy medication with a prescription.
-Getting a prescription, however, usually requires a visit to a healthcare provider and may not be as easy as buying an OTC drug.
+Buying store brands (generic medications) and using coupons may help to lower costs.
+For example, it is cheaper to buy store brand ibuprofen than it is to buy Advil because ibuprofen is the generic version.
+You can always ask the pharmacist if you are choosing the least expensive option.
+Medicare Part D covers prescriptions, and sometimes it may cost less to buy medication with a prescription.
+Getting a prescription, however, usually requires a visit to a healthcare provider and may not be as easy as buying an OTC medication.

 Q: My doctor warned me about taking certain OTC products.
 Do manufacturers list the generic name of the drug on their products?

 A: The generic drug name is not always listed where you can easily find it.
-Usually, it is listed in the ACTIVE ingredients section in small print.
-The AGS has also asked manufacturers to clearly label the generic name of the drug, the family of medications it belongs to, and to list the names of drugs that would have similar effects.
-This information will help you avoid taking too much of the same or similar medications which can cause side effects.
+Usually, it is listed in the ACTIVE ingredients section in small print on the back of the medication bottle or box.
+The FDA asks manufacturers to clearly label the generic name of the drug or active ingredients and the purpose of the product on the Drug Facts label.
+However, it is not required to list the names of drugs that would have similar effects.
+This information can be obtained from your pharmacist or healthcare provider and will help you avoid taking too much of the same or similar medications which can cause side effects.
 For example, if you are taking Celebrex (celecoxib), a prescription for arthritis, and Advil or Motrin IB, which contain ibuprofen, you could increase your risk for stomach or kidney trouble.